civo/status/content/issues/2026-02-24-FRA1-disruption.md

 section: issue

 ---
+2026-02-25 15:41:00 UTC

+We continue to monitor the FRA1 region.
+All services are online and we will provide further updates as more information becomes available.

+---
 2026-02-25 01:00:00 UTC

 We are continuing to monitor the FRA1 region.
 Affected customer instances and volumes may still be experiencing impact.
 We will provide further updates as more information becomes available.